 I’d been intimidated by making chicken wings at home for years.
-“So much easier to order at the local pub”, I told myself.
-However, about 2x out of 8, I wake up with a headache the next day from gluten cross contamination in the fryer.
+“So much easier to order at the local pub” or just make baked bone-in chicken breasts, I told myself.
+However, I usually wake up with a headache the next day from gluten cross contamination in the fryer.

 Chicken wing cravings don’t just disappear, so the ball was in my court to make them at home.
-I wanted them to be naturally gluten free have extra crispy, flavorful skin on the outside and juicy meat inside – without frying, or a time intensive technique.
+Without frying the chicken wings, I wanted them to be:

 There were several methods I tried, from seasoning and refrigerating overnight, grilling, to an egg white coating that was supposed to crisp nicely in the oven, and steamed then roasted.

-But the winning combination for making crispy baked chicken wings came down to these FOUR important steps:
+The winning combination for making the crispiest, easiest, healthy baked chicken wings came down to 4 important steps.

-- A low to high heat bake.
-The low temperature lets the fat render from under the skin and seals, while the high heat cooks the meat all the way through and develop the crispy exterior.
+A low to high heat bake, meaning the chicken wings start baking at 275 degrees F, and finish baking at 400 degrees F. The low temperature lets the fat render from under the skin and seals, while the high heat cooks the meat all the way through and develop the crispy exterior.